UKPLab/BrokerIO/docs/source/models/models.rst

 ================

 The broker also provides some basic models that can be published as a skill.
-The models can be published via the CLI client :doc:`CLI </broker/client>`.
+The models can be published via the CLI client :doc:`CLI </broker/cli>`.

+If you want to run models over the CLI, you need to install the broker with the skills option ``pip install .[skills]``.

 .. tip::